krelamparo-llm/llm-argo/argo_brain/README.md

 - **`research`**: Deep research with planning-first architecture, max 10 tool calls, synthesis with citations
 - **`ingest`**: Archive and summarize user-provided material

+Quick Lookup behavior:
+- Memory-first: tries to answer from stored context before using tools.
+- Clarify-first: asks for clarification on ambiguous or context-only prompts instead of guessing.
+- External facts/docs: may run a single `web_search` (max_results≈5) and, for docs, `web_access` to fetch a page; responses include citations.
+- Deep/broad asks: suggests switching to RESEARCH mode rather than stretching the 2-call budget.
+- Safety: refuses PII, local file/path or dangerous payloads; prompt-injection quotes are summarized as attacks with no tools.

 ### Ingestion CLIs

 ```bash